 Human inspectors tend to find defects based on expectations and prior knowledge.
 That in turn makes the job done by humans inherently unreliable due to their subjective nature.
 With increasing demands for consistency and efficiency, humans performing this tedious, costly job can be replaced with computerized vision systems.
 These vision systems can help reduce human workloads and labor costs while increasing overall throughput.

 Looking for defects in complex parts or products can be daunting.
 However, defect inspection systems can look for broken or missing parts, malformed parts, part verification and any number of different variables.
 Product defects that go unnoticed during manufacturing can be costly in recalls and returned products, along with the loss of customer confidence.

 While scanning the surface of a part, defect inspection systems can look for: color and texture variance, scratches or dents, surface shape irregularities, surface finish inconsistencies, wrinkles and tears, perforation detection and more.
 Catching these defects early helps eliminate product waste and potentially costly recalls.

 Automating defect detection can have a great return on investment as automating this process is far more reliable and accurate than using human inspectors.
-These automated systems can be used in wide range of applications and scenarios, and can be easily incorporated into a conveyor system.
+These automated systems can be used in a wide range of applications and scenarios and can be easily incorporated into a conveyor system.